gatherhub/msgsrouter/ruby/README.md

 - **em-websocket** (Event-Machine WebSocket library provides essential WebSocket function)
 - **geoip** (IP Geo-location library helps to log the connected peer's location information for usage analysis)

+\* [geoip](https://github.com/cjheath/geoip) is added to log the client location information which is not necessary.
+If you do not need to log location information, you may remove relative code.
+If you want to log location information, you need to download a geoip database.
+You may download a free database from [geoip](https://github.com/cjheath/geoip#requirements)

 Please refer to Ruby Gem intallation guide and install these gems before running MSR.

 ## Configure MSR